maxpatiiuk/code-share/misc/notes/Vue.md

 # Vue

-My initial impressions of Vue back in 2022 where quite negative, due to it's implicit and type-unsafe nature, needlessly custom syntax, and .
+My initial impressions of Vue back in 2022 where quite negative, due to it's implicit and type-unsafe nature, and needlessly custom syntax.

 I talked about this in more depth in my
 [blog post on dev.to](https://dev.to/maxpatiiuk/6-big-issues-with-vuejs-3he5).